borfei/ghostmoon/README.md

 A very minimal and dark theme for Jekyll.

 > [!NOTE]
-> This project has been stalled and is no longer being maintained.
+> This project has been archived and is no longer being maintained.

 ## Installation
 Add this line to your Jekyll site's `Gemfile`: